FreyJo/differentiable_nmpc/README.md

 **Visualization:** Figure 2 of the paper, visualizing the optimization landscape at active set changes of the solution map of an optimal control problem (OCP) as solved in the context of NMPC:
 ![Smoothed Solution Sensitivities](./figures/smoothed_solution_sensitivities_horizontal.png)
 Using higher log barrier parameters $\tau_\textrm{min}$ for the interior point solver, progressively smoothens the solution map.
-For a more details, we refer to the paper.
+For more details, we refer to the paper.

 ## Requirements

-To reproduce the results in the paper, you will need to setup a python environment and install some dependencies:
+To reproduce the results in the paper, you will need to set up a python environment and install some dependencies:

 1. Setup a virtual python environment e.g. using `conda`:
     ```